dbwebb-se/databas/example/nodejs/world/README.md

 Clean up the installation
 ---------------------------

 Run the following script to clean up your installation.
+The directories and files created by `npm install` will then be removed.

 ```
 npm run clean